How to Sleep Better as a Professional

 can avoid it, do not

-park near industry that is known to produce bad odors like paper mills
+park near industrial facilities that are known to produce bad odors

 and sewage treatment facilities.
 Don't even park downwind from